Chettinad style sambar, yet another South Indian vegetarian delicacy…

 - Toor Dal or Pigeon pea- ½ cup

 - Drumsticks- 15 (or use mixed veggies like carrot, potatoes, eggplant, lady's finger, small onions)

 - Coriander powder- 2½ tbsp

 - Asafoetida- 2 pinches

 - Cilantro, chopped- 2 handfuls

-- Tamarind juice, freshly squeezed- 6 tbsp (3 inch slice soaked in 6 tbsp warm water)
+- Tamarind extract, freshly squeezed- 6 tbsp (3 inch slice soaked in 6 tbsp warm water)

-- Place a pan over medium heat, add oil and let it turn hot.
+- Place a pan over medium heat, add oil and let turn hot.

-- Add fenugreek seeds and cumin seeds, saute for a second.
+- Add fenugreek seeds and cumin seeds, saute for a few seconds.
 Be careful not to burn the fenugreek seeds.

 - Add garlic, saute for a few seconds.